BlueBrain/cyme/README.md

 Release 1.3.0

-- New lisense lgpl 3.0
+- New license lgpl 3.0
 - Open Source Standard
 - Add new elementary function (1/sqrt)
 - Tiny optimization in the tree